GiorgioNatili/web-extension-experiment/extensions/chrome/README.md

 ### Purpose
 The Chrome extension implements the SquareX file scanning functionality using Manifest V3, providing a modern, secure, and performant browser extension that integrates seamlessly with Chrome's extension ecosystem.

+For a visual representation of the extension workflow, see the [Browser Extension Workflow diagram](../../../diagrams/extension-workflow.md).

 ### File Layout
 ```
 extensions/chrome/